jay3ss/english_numbers/README.md

 #English Numbers

 From the Chris Pine tutorial.
-This ruby program tunrs integers into English words up to the 'trillions' place.
+This ruby program turns integers into English words up to the 'trillions' place.
 After that it's inaccurate.